-- 64. The GDPR requires each supervisory authority to ensure that the imposition of administrative fines is effective, proportionate and dissuasive in each individual case (Article 83(1) GDPR).
+63. The GDPR requires each supervisory authority to ensure that the imposition of administrative fines is effective, proportionate and dissuasive in each individual case (Article 83(1) GDPR).
 The application of these principles of European Union law can have far-reaching consequences in individual cases, as the starting points that the GDPR offers for calculating administrative fines apply to micro-enterprises and multinational corporations alike.
 In order to impose a fine that is effective, proportionate and dissuasive in all cases, supervisory authorities are expected to tailor administrative fines within the entire range available up until the legal maximum.
-This can lead to significant increases or decreases of the amount of the fine, depending on the circumstances of the case. - 65.
-The EDPB considers that it is fair to reflect a distinction of the size of the undertaking in the starting points identified below and therefore takes into account its turnover26.
-However, this does not dismiss a supervisory authority from the responsibility to carry out a review of effectiveness, dissuasiveness and proportionality at the end of the calculation (see Chapter 7).
+This can lead to significant increases or decreases of the amount of the fine, depending on the circumstances of the case.

+- 64. The EDPB considers that it is fair to reflect a distinction of the size of the undertaking in the starting points identified below and therefore takes into account its turnover.28 The EDPB follows the requirements of Article 83 GDPR, the GDPR as a whole and the established case law of the CJEU stating that the turnover of an undertaking can constitute an indication of the size and economic power of an undertaking.29 However, this does not dismiss a supervisory authority from the responsibility to carry out a review of effectiveness, dissuasiveness and proportionality at the end of the calculation (see Chapter 7).
 The latter covers all the circumstances of the case, including e.g. the accumulation of multiple infringements, increases and decreases for aggravating and mitigating circumstances and financial/socio-economic circumstances.
 It is, however, incumbent upon the supervisory authority to ensure that the same circumstances are not counted twice.
-In particular, supervisory authorities should not, under Chapter 7, repeat the increases or decreases relative to the turnover of the company, but rather revisit their evaluation of the appropriate starting amount. - 66.
-For the reasons outlined above, the supervisory authority may consider adjusting the starting amount corresponding to the seriousness of the infringement in cases where this infringement is committed by an
+In particular, supervisory authorities should not, under Chapter 7, repeat the increases or decreases relative to the turnover of the company, but rather revisit their evaluation of the appropriate starting amount. - 65.
+For the reasons outlined above, the supervisory authority may consider adjusting the starting amount corresponding to the seriousness of the infringement in cases where this infringement is committed by an undertaking with an annual turnover not exceeding 2 million euros, an annual turnover not exceeding 10 million euros, or an annual turnover not exceeding 50 million euros30. - For undertakings with an annual turnover of ≤ €2m, supervisory authorities may consider to proceed calculations on the basis of a sum between 0.2% and 0.4% of the identified starting amount. - For undertakings with an annual turnover of €2m up until €10m, supervisory authorities may consider to proceed calculations on the basis of a sum between 0.3% and 2% of the identified starting amount. - For undertakings with an annual turnover of €10m up until €50m, supervisory authorities may consider to proceed calculations on the basis of a sum between 1.5% and 10% of the identified starting amount. - 66.
+For the same reasons, the supervisory authority may consider adjusting the starting amount corresponding to the seriousness of the infringement in cases where this infringement is committed by an undertaking with an annual turnover not exceeding 100 million euros, an annual turnover not exceeding 250 million euros and an annual turnover not exceeding 500 million euros31. - For undertakings with an annual turnover of €50m up until €100m, supervisory authorities may consider to proceed calculations on the basis of a sum between 8% and 20% of the identified starting amount.